susansilver/suzza-dev-v2/src/content/docs/Five/fonts.md

 You have to use a CSS Selector to apply your fonts.
 So, you might have to create a class.
 This is how I applied it to my logo by using the class .logo.
 Though you can easily use a heading like H1 as well.
 Or using body to make it the font for your body text.
 Visit the website to see more examples.
 Including use with Google Fonts CDN.

 I prefer local fonts though.
+I will be using them in all my examples.
 While there might be some cons there are also some gains.
 It is up to you but [consider the case for and against local font hosting](https://www.tunetheweb.com/blog/should-you-self-host-google-fonts/).
 By the way, You can download Google Fonts to use locally with the utility [Google Webfonts Helper](https://gwfh.mranftl.com/fonts).

 Here is my setup with local fonts.
 If you use this method, you will have to add your fonts to a public folder so they will load.